 Read on for five of the best and five of the worst foods to include (or exclude) in your leaky gut diet plan.

-Best Foods for Your Leaky Gut Diet Plan
+10 Best Foods for Your Leaky Gut Diet Plan

-Salmon is rich in Omega-3 fatty acids, which helps cushion the joints, fight inflammation and keeps your brain healthy, and encourage gut barrier strength.
+Salmon is rich in Omega-3 fatty acids, which helps cushion the joints, fight inflammation, keep your brain healthy, and encourage gut barrier strength.

 Salmon is also loaded with lean fats and Omega-6 and Omega-9, all of which help support a healthy overall body.
-If you suffer from joint or arthritis pain, eating salmon can help ease it due to the high concentration of oil.
+If you suffer from joint pain, eating salmon can help ease it due to the high concentration of oil.

 Whether you choose walnut salads, walnut recipes or just snacking on a handful whenever you get the urge, these nuts are packed with phytonutrients that no other nuts have.

-1. Refined and Processed Sugar
+1. Refined Sugar

-2. Vegetable Oils
+2. Refined Vegetable Oils

 4. Processed Meats

-5. Artificial Sweeteners
+5. Artificial Sweetener